kube-rs/kube/CONTRIBUTING.md

 ### Unit Tests & Documentation Tests

-Unit and doc tests are run against a particular crate with `cargo test -p KUBECRATE --all`, but because of feature-sets, you will need a couple of extra flags and invocations to replicate all our CI conditions.
+Unit and doc tests are run against a particular crate with `cargo test -p KUBECRATE --lib --doc`, but because of feature-sets, you will need a couple of extra flags and invocations to replicate all our CI conditions.

 To run **all** unit tests, call: `just test`